aaronli04/object-permanence/README.md

 ## Known Limitations

 The main failure modes are detector-driven rather than linker-driven:
+- **Layer calibration is still class-level, not instance-level.** The current sweep used class fallback (`track_id_coverage = 0.0`) rather than stable instance IDs, so the selected weights separate categories more reliably than visually similar instances of the same class.
 - **Spurious detections remain trackable.** If YOLO emits a persistent false positive, the tracker can keep it internally consistent.
 - **Heavy occlusion is only partially recoverable.** Gallery relink recovers many splits, but cannot resolve cases where the occluder itself creates a competing detection.
-- **Calibration is scenario-specific.** Current thresholds and layer weights were tuned on eight controlled videos, and the layer sweep was effectively class-level (`track_id_coverage = 0.0`) rather than instance-level.

 ---